Cosmological Dynamics of Accelerating Model in $f(T)$ Gravity with Special Forms of Deceleration Parameter: Deceleration Parameter Parameterization

-here, \( H_0 \) denotes the Hubble constant. \\ The analysis of the deceleration parameter for the CC and the joint data sets is presented in figure (\ref{fig: Figure 3}).
-Figure (\ref{fig: Figure 3}) demonstrates the transition of the universe's evolution from a decelerated expansion phase to an accelerated expansion phase.
-This transition occurs at $z = 0.62$ and $z = 0.63$ for the median values for the CC data and the joint data set respectively.
-The current values of the deceleration parameter are $q_0 = -0.648$ and $q_0 = -0.622 $ for the CC data and the Joint data, respectively.
+The analysis of the deceleration parameter for the CC and the joint data sets is presented in figures (\ref{fig: Figure 3}) and (\ref{fig: Figure 8}).
+Figures (\ref{fig: Figure 3}) and (\ref{fig: Figure 8}) demonstrate the transition of the universe's evolution from a decelerated to an accelerated expansion phase.
+For median values of model parameters, the current values of the deceleration parameter for model-1 are $q_0 = -0.648$, $q_0 = -0.622 $ for the CC data and the joint data, respectively, and for model-2 are $q_0 = -0.7$(CC) and $-0.67$(joint).
 The negative values indicate that the universe is currently undergoing an accelerated expansion at $(z=0)$.
 It has been demonstrated that the deceleration parameter supports the present phase of accelerated expansion.
-For both data estimates, the deceleration parameter, $q= \frac{1}{2}$, highlights a matter-dominated past in the model.
+For model-1, this transition occurs at $z = 0.62$ and $z = 0.63$ for the median values for the CC data and the joint data set, respectively.
+Similarly, for model-2, the value of transition redshift is $z=0.6$(for CC data) and $z=0.62$(for joint data).
+For both data estimates, the deceleration parameter $q= \frac{1}{2}$, highlights a matter-dominated past in the both models.
 The universe might experience super-exponential acceleration in the future due to the influence of phantom-like dark energy.
-Since the accelerated expansion of the universe crosses the de-Sitter line, we can term this form of dark energy as quintom dark energy as mentioned in the reference\cite{zhao2006quintom}.
+Since the accelerated expansion of the universe crosses the de-Sitter line, we can term this form of dark energy as quintom dark energy, as mentioned in the reference \cite{zhao2006quintom}.